casterbn/QtCompile/library/009-Misc/001-Notes for this repo.md

 All Qt builds here have been configured with -no-icu, because I thought that the ICU is useless for common users, and it is rather a big thing.

-Using linked OpenSSL support for most packages. macOS Qt 4 builds and Windows Qt 4/5 builds before 5.12 are using linked OpenSSL to dynamic(shared) libraries, Android builds are using statically linked OpenSSL.
+Using linked OpenSSL support for most packages.
+Windows builds before and including Qt 5.12 are using linked OpenSSL to dynamic(shared) libraries, Android builds are using statically linked OpenSSL.
-macOS Qt 5 builds are using SecureTransport instead of OpenSSL.
+macOS builds are using SecureTransport instead of OpenSSL.
-Windows Qt 5 builds after 5.13 are using SChannel instead of OpenSSL.
+Windows builds after and including Qt 5.13 are using SChannel instead of OpenSSL.

 No debug libs, which cuts more than a half of the size of the whole Qt package.

 No examples, which cuts more than a half of the size of the whole Qt package.

-No demos for Qt 4 builds, which cuts more than a half of the size of the whole Qt package.

 No docs (and no QDoc for Qt 5.12 and later since it depends on Clang), since Qt docs can be read from http://doc.qt.io, it is no need to bondle doc to the package.

-## Notes for Qt 4 and Qt 5 before 5.14
+## Notes for Qt versions before 5.14

 Qt should complain about the binary files which were just uncompressed from the tarball.
-It should say "Qt is not properly installed, please run _make install_" or something like this.
+It should say "Qt is not properly installed, please run _make install_" or something like this in Qt creator.

-I redistributed a version of QQtPatcher, you should run it to make Qt Creator running.
+I redistributed a version of QQtPatcher, you should run it to make Qt running.

 The source code of the distributed QQtPatcher is on [Github](https://github.com/Fsu0413/QQtPatcher).
 It is a free software and distributed in public domain.